 Narrogin

 The Wheatbelt hub of Narrogin is home to some of WA’s most productive agricultural farmlands.
-Just shy of 200 kilometres from Perth, Narrogin offers a rural lifestyle to those who seek peace and tranquillity as well as proximity to Perth.
-The town is renowned for its Dryandra Woodlands National Park, heritage architecture and gardens, art galleries, walking trails, cafes and much more.
+Just shy of 200 kilometres from Perth, the town is renowned for its Dryandra Woodlands National Park, heritage architecture and gardens, art galleries, walking trails, cafes and much more.

-The Narrogin RCSWA office was established in 2007 and is conveniently located in the Narrogin Hospital corporate wing.
-It's also across the road from the student house so you'll never be late to a placement again!
+The RCSWA Narrogin office was established in 2007 to train four penultimate students each year and is conveniently located in the Narrogin Hospital corporate wing and across the road from the student house!

 Staff Profiles